Gangtok District, Sikkim

 Population of Gangtok District

-As per the Census 2011, Gangtok District has a total population of 2,83,583 people, consisting of 1,51,432 males and 1,32,151 females.
-There are 61,567 households in the district with an average population density of 297 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Gangtok District had a population of 2,83,583 people living in 61,567 households.
+The population comprised 1,51,432 males and 1,32,151 females, with an average population density of 297 people per km².
+The table below provides a rural-urban comparison of these statistics.

 Total Population2,83,5831,61,0961,22,487